 We declare that:

 All of the information presented in this application – relating to the organisation I represent and to the specific proposal/project for which grant funds are requested is true.

 This application includes complete information relating to other sources of funding that my organisation has received, been pledged, applied for, or intends for future application, for this and other organisational projects.
 All prices and quotes included in this application represent the actual costs that will be incurred by my organisation.
 I have read and understand the Conditions for Allocation of Funds and Audit and Inspection requirements.
 My organisation hereby agrees to participate in an inspection, to provide further information if requested, and/or undergo an audit by the Department of Internal Affairs or Grassroots Trust Limited if so requested.

 Grants shall only be made from available net proceeds.
 However, grants may be made by instalments in one or more years, if the following conditions are met:

-Subsequent instalments of multi-year grants are made in principal, i.e. the existence of the future instalments is strictly conditional upon the criteria being met.
+Subsequent instalments are made in principle, i.e. the existence of the future instalments is strictly conditional upon the criteria being met.